rl33-glitch/work-space/README.md

 ### The header

-- This section provides the user with a clear information of what the site is and how can it can supports the work from home workers.
+- This section provides the user with  clear information of what the site is and how can it can supports the work from home workers.

 <img width="1440" alt="Screenshot 2022-03-12 at 21 08 26" src="https://user-images.githubusercontent.com/67274642/158035134-cb647f62-ee3a-4500-ba3a-ca30d60e26ca.png">